-RIKLAN recommends that you always refer to the online version of this document to ensure that you are receiving the most up to date information.
+We recommend that you always refer to the online version of this document to ensure that you are receiving the most up to date information.

-Prior to attending any RIKLAN course, all participants are required to complete an electronic or paper based Enrolment Form.
-Successful course enrolment is subject to:
+All students are required to complete an electronic or paper-based Enrolment Form.
+Successful enrolment is subject to:

 RIKLAN is committed to:

-All cheques are made payable to Riklan Emergency Management Services Pty Ltd Payments via invoice or Purchase Orders are available only by prior arrangement with RIKLAN.
+All cheques are made payable to RIKLAN Emergency Management Services Pty Ltd. Payments via invoice or Purchase Orders are available only by prior arrangement with RIKLAN.

 The following refund policy will apply:

-Discretion may be exercised by the Directors in all situations, if the student can demonstrate that extenuating or significant personal circumstance led to their withdrawal.
+Discretion may be exercised by the CEO in all situations, if the student can demonstrate that extenuating or significant personal circumstance led to their withdrawal.
 In these cases, the student should be offered a full credit toward the tuition fee in another scheduled program in-lieu of a refund.

 Riklan Emergency Management Services is committed to implementing best practice in its records management practices and systems, responding in a timely manner to all requests of information from present and past students.
 All staff employed by Riklan Emergency Management Services will be required to apply themselves to the provisions of the Privacy and Protection of Personal Information Act 1998.